Conflict of Interest

 Working in tandem, academia and industry can discover and develop new treatments and products to advance health care delivery and patient outcomes.
 The MUSC community will gain from collaborative partnerships as we continue to embrace innovation in health care.
 MUSC must continue to manage interactions with industry to ensure we obtain objective results and maintain appropriate ethical practices.

-The Conflict of Interest Office, along with faculty conflict of interest committees, reviews conflict of interest disclosures and research activities to provide thoughtful solutions to complex academic, business, and research relationships – active management ensures integrity and objectivity throughout transactions and research conducted at MUSC.
+The MUSC Conflict of Interest Office, in collaboration with the respective conflict of interest committees, reviews conflict of interest disclosures and research activities to provide thoughtful solutions to complex academic, business, and research relationships – active management ensures integrity and objectivity throughout transactions and research conducted at MUSC.

 Disclosure Process

-Salaried MUSC employees must complete a conflict of interest disclosure annually – with the information disclosed corresponding to the preceding twelve months.
-MUSC’s yearly disclosure cycle is April 1 through 30.
-If an individual employee’s business/financial relationships change or develop during the course of the year, they must modify their conflict of interest disclosure within 30 days to reflect the change.
+Salaried MUSC employees and investigators involved in research activities on MUSC’s behalf must complete a Conflict of Interest Disclosure form annually – with the information disclosed corresponding to the preceding twelve months.
+Additionally, any employee (including non-exempt/hourly employees) with an economic interest/financial benefit or outside activity related to their MUSC employment is required to submit a Conflict of Interest Disclosure form.
+MUSC’s annual disclosure cycle is April 1 through 30; however, if an individual employee’s economic interests/financial benefits or outside activities change or develop during the course of the year, they must update their Conflict of Interest Disclosure form within 30 days to reflect the change.

 If you are uncertain if you need to disclose a relationship, please contact our staff.

-If you are aware of an employee who has a conflict of interest but has not disclosed the relationship, contact a member of our office or call the confidential hotline at 800-296-0269 to report your concern.
+If you are aware of an employee who has a conflict of interest but has not disclosed the relationship, contact a member of our office or call the confidential hotline at 800-296-0269 (toll free, available 24 hours, 7 days a week) to report your concern.

 COI Disclosure

-MUSC employees are required to update their disclosure forms annually, or whenever a business or financial relationship changes or develops.
+MUSC employees are required to submit and update their disclosure forms annually, or whenever a business or financial relationship changes or develops.